thirdreality/homeassistant/ZHA(quirks v2)/README.md

 ![config_configuration](assets/motion/20.png)

-4）Enter configuration.yaml, add these two lines, and the path will be the location where you store the plug script, as shown in the above figure
+4）Enter configuration.yaml, add these two lines, and the path will be the location where you store the script, as shown in the above figure

 ![config_configuration](assets/motion/22.png)